Packaging of products in marketing means the preparation of products or commodities for proper storage and/or transportation.

 Packaging also provides protection from mechanical damage and undesirable physiological changes and pathological deterioration during storage, transportation, and marketing.

 Packaging of products in marketing

-Example : In case of Brinjal and Cauliflower, thick films were found to develop off-flavour whereas thin and gas permeable films maintained Cauliflower for longer period and Okra fruits could last for nine days without deterioration and quality.
+Example: In the case of Brinjal and Cauliflower, thick films were found to develop off-flavor whereas thin and gas permeable films maintained Cauliflower for a longer period and Okra fruits could last for nine days without deterioration and quality.

 Packaging of vegetables in perforated films significantly reduces weight and water loss in transportation.
 Ex.
 Carrot.

-Wide variety of containers such as Wooden boxes, baskets woven from bamboo or trees, hessian sack, earthen pots and Corregulated Fibre Board (CFB) boxes are important package forms used in transportation and distribution of fruits in most of the developing countries.
+A wide variety of containers such as wooden boxes, baskets-woven from bamboo or trees, hessian sack, earthen pots, and Corregulated Fibre Board (CFB) boxes are important package forms used in transportation and distribution of fruits in most of the developing countries.

-All the package must have some amount of ventilation in order to prevent physiological break down, the wooden boxes have a good stacking strength but they are heavy in weight.
+All the package must have some amount of ventilation in order to prevent a physiological breakdown, the wooden boxes have a good stacking strength but they are heavy in weight.

-Corregulated Fibre Board are made from the craft paper which can easily be manufactured from Bamboo, grasses and various types of agricultural residues as well as by recycling the used Card Boards or Papers.
+Corregulated Fibre Board is made from the craft paper which can easily be manufactured from Bamboo, grasses, and various types of agricultural residues as well as by recycling the used Card Boards or Papers.